 The Center funds pilot projects (up to $30,000 per project) intended to promote innovative outreach and research efforts to prevent agricultural injury and illness.
 The pilot program supports both community-based organizations and academic researchers, especially new investigators and trainees.
 Projects must target agricultural injury and illness prevention to help improve safety and health among agricultural communities in our Midwest region.

-Proposals addressing mental health, chemical safety, machine safety, and prevention of slips, trips, and falls are especially encouraged in the 2023-24 application cycle.
-However, any topic of relevance to the GPCAH mission and/or NIOSH priority goals for the Agriculture, Forestry, and Fishing industry sector is welcome.
+Proposals addressing mental health, chemical safety, machine safety, and prevention of slips, trips, and falls were especially encouraged in the 2024-25 application cycle.
+However, any topic of relevance to the GPCAH mission and/or NIOSH priority goals for the Agriculture, Forestry, and Fishing industry sector was welcome.

 Academic/scholarly research pilot grants